 These financial highlights have been calculated using a methodology in accordance with U.S. GAAP.
-The total return and ratios to average net assets have been presented on an annualized basis and were calculated on a weighted average basis.
+The total return has not been presented on an annualized basis.
+Ratios to average net assets were presented on an annual basis and were calculated on a weighted average basis.